USC-SQL/RAT-TRAP/README.md

 ```
 Remove RATs from Your Code: Automated Optimization of Resource Inefficient Database Writes for Mobile Applications
 Yingjun Lyu, Ding Li, William G. J. Halfond
 In Proceedings of the ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA).
 April 2018.
-Acceptance rate: 25%.
-(To appear)
 ```

 ## Replication Package